techIstar/Numworks/README.md

 lined deals with graphics, drawing geometrical figures that arent supported by kandinsky on epsilon and managing textures

 # ionized
-ionized allows for better keyboard interactions
+ionized allows for better keyboard interaction, abandoned right now

 # boxes
 boxes is a neat basic GUI toolkit